 Dual Antenna Diversity

 Just like transponder signals, FLARM range is limited by radio line-of-sight.
 This means that especially a metal or carbon fiber aircraft (as well as equipment of these materials) will shield the signal.
 With only one antenna, the view is limited to one direction only, away from such materials.
 PowerFLARM features two radio transceivers for two separate antennas.
 Aircraft approaching you from behind or below will thus no longer be hidden.

 Better Interference Protection

 The use of mobile phones and other portable electronic devices in aircraft has increased in the last years.
 Old Classic FLARM has limited protection against these signals, which could lead to FLARM radio signals not being received.
 PowerFLARM comes with built-in interference protection, keeping unwanted signals out and at the same time boosting the desired FLARM signals.

 Transponder and ADS-B Receiver

-While many aircraft are already FLARM equipped, there are still some that are not.
-With the optional ADS-B/transponder receiver available in select PowerFLARM devices, those aircraft are tracked as well.
-The additional receiver listens for intruders transmitting Mode-C, Mode-S, and ADS-B messages on 1090 MHz.
+While many aircraft are already FLARM-equipped, there are still some that are not.
+With the optional transponder and ADS-B 1090ES receiver, available in select PowerFLARM devices, you are protected from those aircraft as well.
+The additional receiver listens for intruders transmitting Mode-C, Mode-S, and ADS-B messages on 1090 MHz, and includes those aircraft in the smart trajectory prediction and collision warning algorithms.
 Since aircraft without FLARM cannot see you, it is all the more important that you can see them early to keep a safe distance.